BernhardRode/aws-infra-sandbox/docs/github-aws-federation.md

 1. Creates or updates the OIDC provider for GitHub Actions
 2. Creates IAM roles with appropriate trust policies
-3. Attaches necessary permissions to the roles
+3. Attaches least privilege permissions to the roles
 4. Sets up GitHub repository secrets

 ## Trust Policies